A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 I loved visiting the castle.
 Its beautiful grounds are extensive and there's much to explore in and outside of the castle structure.
 The centre is on a raised viewpoint which contains an exit through a shell grotto.
 It's a bit like a theme park, though, but I guess that's what attracts visitors.
 It's rather a nice day out for families as there are plenty of kids' activities and lovely spaces to run around and picnic.

-My Helsinki conference experience was also about friendships.
+My experience was all about friendships.
 New ones were made - with HB, whom I met by chance on the first day of the conference.
 Old ones were revisited - when I stayed overnight in London with my friend of some 27 years, KP, who has always welcomed me into her home.
-I was was wonderful to see MM again and to enjoy her lovely hospitality, cementing our friendship and experiencing the quintessential British seaside city of Brighton.
-It was also cool to meet AD in person.
+Newish ones were cemented, when I had the chance to see MM again and to enjoy her warm hospitality and experience the classic British seaside city of Brighton.
+It was also cool to meet AD in person, an online friend now a real life one!

-I was back in England a year later for the same conference, this time held at Nottingham Trent University.
+I was back in England a year later for the same conference I'd presented at in Helsinki, this time held at Nottingham Trent University.
 Again, I just had a week away from home and managed to pack a lot in, although only within England this time.
 It has been such a privilege for me to have seen so much of the world through conferencing and work projects.

 Comments